SchokiCoder/book_modern_c/src/10_formatting.md

 programming.
 If nobody is able to read your code, no one will want to work with you.
 Given enough time, not even you yourself.

-I hope i can make my point clear, when quickly demonstrating that:
+I hope I can make my point clear, when quickly demonstrating that:

 ```c
 {{ #include ../code/10/sane.c }}